-Caillebotte had actually entered The Floor Scrapers into the Salon the year before, but was rejected by the jury.
+Caillebotte had actually entered The Floor Scrapers into the Paris Salon the year before, but was rejected by the jury.
 His work was considered too innovative, to the point of vulgarity.
 And what made The Floor Scrapers so vulgar?
 It was one of the first paintings to feature working class subjects as its theme.
 While the Salon glorified depictions of heroes and grandiose moments, Caillebotte glorified modernity, the working class, and everyday life.
 His technique was more realistic than that of the other Impressionists, but his preoccupation with showing the world as he saw it makes him a groundbreaking figure, even today.

 The encouraging, supportive type: nurturing, thoughtful, giving, and forgiving, though sometimes they can get carried away in their eagerness to be appreciated and recognized for all they do.

 Enneagram Type 2 Helpers will do everything they can to support the work of other people.
 They have great initiative and see no obstacles for getting things done.
 They mentor and take others under their wing.
 We have paired the Helper/Supportive Advisor with the work of William Morris.